inmo-jang/rain_teleoperation/leapmotion_teleop.md

 ## Installation

-- Follow the instruction in ["How to control the robot by a Xbox Joystick"](https://github.com/inmo-jang/rain_teleoperation/edit/master/xbox_teleop.md).
+- Install the packages for ["How to control the robot by a Xbox Joystick"](https://github.com/inmo-jang/rain_teleoperation/edit/master/xbox_teleop.md).

+- One top of that, you also need to install [rain_test](https://github.com/inmo-jang/rain_test), which contains a node providing a fake leap motion input.

 -------------------------
 ## Execution